 Results 1 to 2 of 2

 Not offhand, but there are plenty of anecdotal reports.
 Streaming of any kind is strictly a NO GO here, despite using well-above-average hardware.
 Performance is just unacceptable.
 (If I string a 50' hardwire ethernet from the router to the TV, performance becomes decent but not great.)
 I have a pretty fast cable broadband.
 I hear similar reports from other people I know within several blocks of here, who have gone so far as to cancel their streaming services, as a waste of time and money.
 The problems ain't in the homes; they're in inadequate and overburdened infrastructure.
-The special deal between Cox and Netflix won't be of any help to me, and I'm wondering how much it will help the Cox customers.When in Las Vegas, don't miss the Pinball Hall of Fame Museum http://www.pinballmuseum.org/ -- over 150 tables from 6+ decades of this gradually disappearing American art form.
+The special deal between Cox and Netflix won't be of any help to me, and I'm wondering how much it will help the Cox customers.When in Las Vegas, don't miss the Pinball Hall of Fame Museum http://www.pinballmuseum.org/ -- with over 150 tables from 6+ decades of this quintessentially American art form.